Researchers in India Discover 7th Mating Position for Frogs

 Mating sequence of the Bombay night frog.

 The Bombay night frog uses an entirely new sexual position called the dorsal straddle.
 The dorsal straddle involves the male frog climbing onto the back of the female, or straddling, with his limbs grasping onto the branch or leaf or other object in which the the female is resting.
 The male then releases his sperm all over the female’s back before hopping away.
 The female then releases her eggs, which are fertilized as the sperm drips down her back.
-There is no physical contact between the sexes during the courtship.
+There is no physical contact between the sex organs during the courtship.

 The complete paper can be read on the PeerJ journal website.